NotAShelf/nyx/README.md

 [resources section]: #cool-resources
 [nix blog]: https://nyx.notashelf.dev
+[license]: #license

 <!-- deno-fmt-ignore-start -->

 > [!CAUTION]
-> As I physically cannot stop tinkering and messing around with my configuration,
+> As I physically cannot stop tinkering and messing around with my
-> **nothing in this repository (including the README and the overview sections in
+> configuration, **nothing in this repository (including the README and the
-> it) should be considered final**.
-This is my configuration, not a framework.
+> overview sections in it) should be considered final**.
+This is my
-> Do keep in mind that I make no promise of stability or support.
-If something
+> configuration, not a framework.
+Do keep in mind that I make no promise of
-> breaks, that will be your responsibility.
-Please do not allow yourself to be
+> stability or support.
+If something breaks, that will be your responsibility.
+> Please do not allow yourself to be fooled by the sheer amount of documentation
-> fooled by the sheer amount of documentation effort that has gone into this
+> effort that has gone into this project. **This is not a public framework**,
-> project.
-It is not a public framework, never will be.
-It will receive changes,
+> and it never will be.
+It will receive changes, on almost a daily basis and
-> on almost a daily basis and possibly in a half-broken state.
-I should also
+> possibly in a half-broken state.
-> mention that almost all of the configurations contained within this repository,
-> in some shape or form, contain age encrypted secrets - which, to you dear
-> reader, means that they **cannot** be built and replicated successfully, at
-> least in theory (unless you know a way to revert age encryption, in which case
-> please let me know!)
 >
+> I should also mention that almost all of the configurations contained within
+> this repository, in some shape or form, contain age encrypted secrets - which,
+> to you dear reader, means that they **cannot** be built and replicated
+> successfully, at least in theory (unless you know a way to revert age
-> I invite you to go through the modules and countless lines of Nix I have
+> encryption, in which case please let me know!)
+I invite you to go through the
-> written, but I would strongly advise against attempting to boot any of those
+> modules and countless lines of Nix I have written, but I would strongly advise
-> configurations unless you are me.
+> against attempting to boot any of those configurations unless you are me.
 >
-> There exists a [resources section] that I strongly encourage you to check out,
+> There exists a [resources section] that I _strongly_ encourage you to check
-> which you can use to start building your own configuration.
-I also document some
+> out, which you can use to start building your own configuration.
+I also
-> of my experiences in my [nix blog] for your convenience.
+> document some of my experiences in my [nix blog] for your convenience.
 > Otherwise, please feel free to dissect this configuration and borrow bits that
-> may appear interesting to you - but please respect my [license](#license) while
+> may appear interesting to you - but _please_ respect my [license] while doing
-> doing so!
+> so!
 >
 > To re-iterate: **this is not a public framework**.
-Please **do not** try
+Please **do not** try to
-> to run this configuration, or to rip off specific bits.
+> run this configuration, or to rip off specific bits.
 It will cause much pain
 > and suffering in addition to robbing you the joys of learning something by
 > yourself.
 By doing so, you would have to learn my specific design choices _on
-> top of Nix/NixOS_ whereas you could create something that suits your own needs.
+> top of Nix/NixOS_ whereas you could create something that suits your own
+> needs.

 <!-- deno-fmt-ignore-end -->